jimmoffitt/developer_advocate.blog/twtr_evolution.md

 ## Introduction <a id="introduction" class="tall">&nbsp;</a>

 Billions of Tweets have been posted since 2006.
 These Tweets encapsulate an amazing amount of human communications.
-This archive can be an indispensable research tool for an amazing number of use-cases.

-[Set-up the reason the following details are useful]

-IF you are here to learn more about doing historical research with Twitter data, there are three fundamentally different topics to dig into:
+This archive can be an indispensable research tool for an incredible number of use-cases.
+If you are here to learn more about doing historical research with Twitter data, there are three fundamentally different topics to dig into:

  + 1) Evolution of the Twitter Plaform, and the timeline of when new features and enhancements were rolled out.
  + 2) How Tweets are 'marked up' in JSON and how those encoded attritubes have changed due to new features.
  + 3) How to effectively match those Tweet and User metadata with the PowerTrack querying language that is common to Historical PowerTrack and the Search API.
+Understanding key differences between these products is key to getting the data you need when you need it.

 Understanding the Twitter evolution is helpful since new features map directly to JSON 'objects' and their attributes.
 Take the Retweet for available.
 Twitter has always been a place to share information and early in its history users organically started to 'forward', or 'retweet' Tweets they enjoyed and wanted to share.
-The convention became to prepend the Tweet message with a "RT @" notication to indicate original author.
+The convention became to prepend the Tweet message with a "RT @user" pattern to indicate original author.
 Retweeting became so common, in 2009 Twitter built the functionality into a new button and promoted retweeting to a first-class Retweet object.
 Along with that came new metadata in Tweet JSON payloads: a new verb of 'share', select Retweet metrics, and eventually the entire JSON payload of the original Tweet.
 With these new JSON attributes in place, along came PowerTrack Operators to help efficiently and effectively match on Retweets.

 These details, which we'll dig into soon, are critical for effective Twitter data filtering.
-For example, if you are doing research that only needs original Tweets, and you need to filter out Retweets, the most effectively method depends on your period of interest.
-If you need Tweets from before

-#### New user conventions and use-patterns driving product development

-Hashtags, Repies, Mentions, Retweets, adding links, sharing photos.

-#### New features being added to Platform

-Polls, dwm140 p1, p2.  (no need to go into other Platform features, e.g. DMs and Ads)
+For example, say you are doing research based only on Retweets, and you need to filter out all original Tweets.
+The easiest way to match on Retweets is to use the PowerTrack ```is:retweet``` Operator.
+However, that Operator depends on the first-class Retweet metadata that was introduced in April 2009.
+So if you include a ```is:retweet``` rule clause for before that time, it will not match anything.
+Instead you would have to build a rule clause that matches on the "RT @" pattern.
+For more information on how the Twitter platform has evolved see [HERE].

+Being familiar with how Tweets are encoded in JSON, and how those encodings changed over the years, is also important.
+[As in the Retweet example above, many PowerTrack Operators work directly with this JSON metadata.
+So it's important to know when PowerTrack Operators will result in false-negatives with searching for Tweets.
+It can be also important to

 ### Twitter Historical Products <a id="historicalProducts" class="tall">&nbsp;</a>